sideprotocol/atomic-swap-solidity/spec/README.md

 1. A maker cancels a previously created order.
 Expired orders can also be cancelled.
 2. An Order can only be cancelled once.
 3. Tokens should be refunded when order is cancelled.
-4. An order can be also cancelled even if there are unfinished bidding orders.
+4. An order can be cancelled by the maker at any time, even if there are outstanding, incomplete bidding orders associated with it.

-Question: What does this mean ?
-I think maker should not be able to accept as they already cancelled order
-5. Maker can accept the bid order if the order has canceled.
+5. Maker should not be able to accept a bid order if the order has been canceled.

 ### Data struct and types